LDAPAccountManager/lam/lam/docs/README.security.txt

    protect yourself against network sniffers.

-2. LDAP+SSL and TLS
+2. LDAP with SSL and TLS

-   LAM should start TLS automatically if possible.
-LDAP+SSL will be used if you use ldaps://servername in your configuration profile.
+   SSL will be used if you use ldaps://servername in your configuration profile.
+   TLS can be activated with the "Activate TLS" option.

+   You will need to setup ldap.conf to trust your server certificate.
+Some installations use /etc/ldap.conf and some use /etc/ldap/ldap.conf.
+It is a good idea to symlink /etc/ldap.conf to /etc/ldap/ldap.conf.
+   Specify the server CA certificate with the following option:

+   TLS_CACERT /etc/ldap/ca/myCA/cacert.pem

+   This needs to be the public part of the signing certificate authority.
+See "man ldap.conf" for additional options.

 3. Chrooted servers